coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 005.md

 # Last Time
 We learn that the city is pending attack from the empire.

-We learn that [[Salvor Bajj]] has gone toward a village at the coast, but they haven't seen him in a while.
+We learn that [[content/Archive/DM Blast to the Past/NPCs/Salvor Bajj]] has gone toward a village at the coast, but they haven't seen him in a while.
 If he's been inconvenienced by something, it'd be incredibly powerful.

-[[Zimri]] learns a song from the local bards:
+[[content/Archive/DM Blast to the Past/Player Characters/Zimri]] learns a song from the local bards:
 *Let’s raise a glass to Our Friend*
 *a scourge on all scoundrels and rogues*
 *who brings them a swift, vicious end*